Iceland's Wild Hornstrandir Nature Reserve

 The most popular activity in Hornstrandir is hiking, and given the fantastic trails available - it’s no surprise.
 Whether you want to explore the snow-capped mountains, spot the Arctic Fox or trek along the rugged cliffs on the coastline, there’s guaranteed to be a route available that piques your interest in Iceland’s ‘hikers paradise’.

-Before you don your walking boots and head off on a trek around the reserve, there are a few things to remember to ensure you stay safe:
+Before you head off on a trek around the reserve, there are a few things to remember:

 The Fosshotel Westfjords is a great place to begin your Westfjords adventure.
-Take some time to rest in our comfortable rooms and enjoy delicious fresh ingredients in the restaurant, before taking the adventure of a lifetime to Hornstrandir.
+Enjoy a good rest in the comfortable rooms and savour some Icelandic delicacies at the hotel restaurant, before taking the journey of a lifetime to Hornstrandir.